jobrouter/typo3-process/Documentation/module.rst

 Create a process link
 ---------------------

-To create a new process link, click the :guilabel:`+` button beside the heading, which opens a form.
+To create a new process link, click the :guilabel:`+ Add process link` button in the module header which opens a form.
 Alternatively, you can use the :guilabel:`Create new process link` button.

 .. figure:: _images/create-process-link.png
    :alt: Create a process link